-Enable or disable the automatic configuration of guest user mappings.
+Activate or deactivate the automatic configuration of guest user mappings.
 This option is available only for VMs that use a compatible version of VMware Tools.
 The default value is true.

 For information about the compatible versions of VMware Tools, see Compatibility Matrices for Site Recovery Manager 8.4.

-Select the value of recovery.autoDeployGuestAlias to enable or disable the automatic configuration of guest user mappings.
+Select the value of recovery.autoDeployGuestAlias to activate or deactivate the automatic configuration of guest user mappings.

 If the value is true, Site Recovery Manager creates guest user mappings in the guest OS of all VMs during the recovery and removes them when the recovery finishes.
 To use this option, you must install a compatible version of VMware Tools and must configure the IP customization or in-guest callout operations on the VMs that you want to recover.
 Before you run the recovery process, you must ensure the time synchronization between the ESXi hosts and the vCenter Single Sign-On server on the recovery site.

 If the value is false, you must manually map the local Site Recovery Manager solution user on the recovery site to a guest user account on the protected VM.
 The guest OS user must have permissions to run commands and access to files in the gust OS.
 If you configure an IP customization or in-guest callout operations, you must ensure the time synchronization between the guest OS of the protected VM and the vCenter Single Sign-On servers on the recovery site.

 If your Site Recovery Manager sites are in enhanced linked mode, you can use vSphere Web Client to configure the guest user mappings.